Pythonidaer/reddie/README.md

 The Reddie App is an interactive web application that allows users to fetch and view posts from various subreddits based on their input.
 With a user-friendly interface, users can browse through comment threads and engage in discussions.
 Additionally, the app provides a convenient feature for users to save comments they find interesting, allowing them to revisit and view them later at their convenience.

+## Special Thanks

+Many thanks to [Leo](https://www.linkedin.com/in/leoelicos/) and [Bryan](https://www.linkedin.com/in/bryan-wienhoff/) for the assistance they provided on this project.

 ## Technologies Used

 The following technologies have been utilized in this project: